 What specific modalities do you practice and are you certified?

 I am a board-certified therapist, practicing insight-based, depth therapy from a multiculturally-informed and strengths-based perspective.
-I combine the verbal narrative of talk therapy with the somatic narrative, incorporating techniques to explore how our bodies carry the legacy of trauma, attachment difficulties, and relational stress.
+I combine the verbal narrative of talk therapy with somatic awareness to explore and heal the legacy of trauma, attachment difficulties, and relational stress.

 What do you like to do when you are not working?
 What do you do for fun?

 I’m a voracious lover of ideas and experiences.
-Nothing heals me more than full immersion in live music, theater, TED talks, books, museums, movies, art, architecture, fashion, design, and politics.
+Nothing heals me more than full immersion in live music, theater, TED talks, books, museums, movies, art, architecture, fashion, design.
+I care about social justice, public policy, and diverse perspectives.
 I love travel, both the real world and armchair varieties.
 I am also a proud aunt to four boys and love to plan outings where I can experience the world through their eyes and work on my favored-aunt status!

 What are you excited about?
 What is your passion?

 My passion is lifelong learning, and right now, this is focused on deepening my work in trauma-informed and attachment-based practice.
-I am exploring additional training/certification in EFT (Emotionally Focused Therapy) and NARM (The Neuro-Affective Relational Model) or Somatic Experiencing.
+I am a second-year Fellow at the Chicago Center for Psychoanalysis and Psychotherapy.

 What do you want to learn more about?